Pistos/styleguide/ruby-style.md

           here
         end

-* Restrict bare identifiers to "nearby" code, where possible, to reduce how much the reader has to search for definition or initialization.
-To this end, decorate identifiers as much as possible:
+* Restrict bare (unadorned) identifiers to "nearby" code, where possible, to reduce how much the reader has to search for definition or initialization.
+  To this end, prefer decorated identifiers as much as possible, when given a choice:
   * Don't use accessor methods in a class code (use the instance variables themselves).
   * Prefix with `self.` for a class's own methods, including accessors.
+  * Don't use `let` in specs.

 * Use def self.method to define singleton methods.